Threshold effect for probabilistic entanglement swapping: Deterministic and basic entanglement swapping

 The following identity gives account of the basic entanglement swapping procedure,

-where
+where,

-are the Bell-basis of a pair of qubits $i\otimes j$ \cite{NielsenBook}.
-The right hand side of Eq. (\ref{Ident1}) clearly shows the one-to-one correlation among the Bell states of the pairs $C_1C_2$ and $AB$.
-From this, one realizes that by measuring the Bell states in the Lab-$C$ the pair $AB$ is projected onto a Bell state, thus deterministically achieving the main aim.
+are the Bell-basis for a pair of qubits $i\otimes j$ \cite{NielsenBook}.
+The right hand side of Eq. (\ref{Ident1}) clearly shows the one-to-one correlation between the Bell states for the pairs $C_1C_2$ and $AB$.
+From this, one realizes that by measuring the Bell states in Lab-$C$ the pair $AB$ can be projected onto a Bell state, thus deterministically achieving the main task.
 It is worth noting, that determinism demands the key ingredient of maximal entanglement in the two initial states and also in the measuring-basis.